How to Clear Up Cloudy Hot Tub Water

 Your hot tub filter requires regular cleaning.
 A blocked filter means it isn't doing its job correctly.
 Make sure filters are rinsed regularly and periodically treated with a filter cleaner to remove oils and grease.
 New filters need to be fitted every 6 – 12 months.

-Your spa water needs to go through filtration for at least one hour, twice a day.
-Whether you run it manually or program automatic filter cycles, be sure you're doing so often enough to clear contaminants so your sanitizer can work.
+Your spa water needs to go through filtration for at least one hour, twice daily.
+Whether you run it manually or program automatic filter cycles, be sure you're doing so often enough to clear contaminants so your disinfectant can work.

-Remember, more hot tub use requires more filtering and more sanitizer.
+Remember, more hot tub use requires more filtering and more disinfectant.

 2. Water Saturation